 Name of Student Address

-Schoo ol Grade
+Schoo Grade

-A. I am requesting permission for my child n I am requesting permission for my child named above to: (Check one or both)
+A. I am requesting permission for my child name d above to: (Check one or both)

-use or receive the following over-t :he-counter medication(s)
+use or receive the following over-the-c ounter medication(s)

-Medication: 7 3 4
+Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication(s) in the presence of an authorized staff member.
+self-administer such medication(s) in the ne presence of an authorized staff member.

-to the state of th

-В. С. I will assume responsibility for safe delive re is any change in the use of the medication or the

-C. prescribed treatment. re is any change in the use of the medication of the

-D. dication should be administered in the above designated

-dosage.

-E. I release and agree to hold the Board of Education, its officials, and its employees harmless from any and all liability foreseeable or unforeseeable for damages or injury resulting directly or indirectly from this authorization.
+B. I will assume responsibility for safe delivery of the medication to school.
+C. I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment.
+D. Our physician has instructed that this medication should be administered in the above design dosage.
+E. I release and agree to hold the Board of Education, its officials, and its employees harmless any change in the use of the medication or the tion should be administered in the above designated

-man certy from this dathonization.
+indirectly from this authorization. ble for damages of injury resulting directly of

-Signa ture of Parent Date
+Signat re of Parent Date

 Home Telephone Work Telephone

-AUTHORIZ ZATION FOR STAFF

-The fo ollowing staff members are authorized to ac dminister the above-non-prescribed medication(s)/
+The fo AUTHORIZATI lowing staff members are authorized to admini ON FOR STAFF

-treatr ment(s):

-¥

-Principa
+treatm ister the above-non-prescribed medication(s)/

+Principal